 By investigating birth place, birth date, and gender of important historical figures determined by the network structure of Wikipedia, we identified spatial, temporal, and gender skewness in Wikipedia.
-Our analysis shows that most important historical figures across Wikipedia language editions are born in Western countries after the 17th century, and are male.
+Our analysis shows that the most important historical figures across Wikipedia language editions were born in Western countries after the 17th century, and are male.
 Also, each Wikipedia edition highlights local figures so that most of its own historical figures are born in the countries which use the language of the edition.
 The emergence of such pronounced accent to local figures seems to be natural since there are more links and interactions within one culture.
-This is also visible from to the fact that in many editions the main country for the given language is at the first PageRank position among all articles (e.g. Russia in RU edition) [20].
+This is also visible from to the fact that in many editions the main country for the given language is at the first PageRank position among all articles (e.g. Russia in RU edition) [21].
 Despite such a locality feature, there are also global historical figures who appear in most of the considered Wikipedia editions with very high rankings.
 Based on the cross-cultural historical figures, who appear in multiple editions, we can construct a network of cultures which describes interactions and entanglement between cultures.

-It is very difficult to describe history in an objective way and due to that it was argued that history is "an unending dialogue between the past and present" [41].
+It is very difficult to describe history in an objective way and due to that it was argued that history is "an unending dialogue between the past and present" [44].
 In a similar way we can say that history is an unending dialogue between different cultural groups.
-The computational and data-mining approach, based on rank vectors of Google matrix of Wikipedia, provides us a purely statistical analysis of interactions and entanglement of cultures.
-We find that this approach gives a reliable extraction of the most influential historical figures allowing to determine in a statistical and mathematical way the entanglement and interactions of cultures.
-Our approach recovers 43 percent of historical figures selected by historical studies [25], which demonstrates its reliability.

-Thus, such a mathematical analysis of local and global historical figures can be a useful step to the understanding of local and global history and interactions of world cultures.
+We use a computational and data mining approach, based on rank vectors of the Google matrix of Wikipedia, to perform a statistical analysis of interactions and entanglement of cultures.
+We find that this approach can be used for selecting the most influential historical figures through an analysis of collectively generated links between articles on Wikipedia.
+Our results are coherent with studies conducted by historians [27], with an overlap of 43% of important historical figures.
+Thus, such a mathematical analysis of local and global historical figures can be a useful step towards the understanding of local and global history and interactions of world cultures.
+Our approach has some limitations, mainly caused by the data source and by the difficulty of defining culture boundaries across centuries.
+The ongoing improvement of structured content in Wikipedia through the WikiData project, eventually in conjunction with additional manual annotation, should allow to deal with these limitations.
+Furthermore, it would be useful to perform comparisons with other approaches to measure the interactions of cultures, such as the analysis of language crossings of multilingual users [45].

 Influence of digital media on information dissemination and social collective opinions among the public is growing fast.
-Our research across Wikipedia language editions suggests a rigorous mathematical way, based on Markov chains and Google matrix, for recognition of important historical figures and analysis of interactions of cultures at different historical periods and in different world regions.
+Our research across Wikipedia language editions suggests a rigorous mathematical way, based on Markov chains and Google matrix, for the identification of important historical figures and for the analysis of interactions of cultures at different historical periods and in different world regions.
 We think that a further extension of this approach to a larger number of Wikipedia editions will provide a more detailed and balanced analysis of interactions of world cultures.